-- Orient slot in hub with locking pin on assembly cap.Slide hub forward over cap and twist. - 23.
+- · Orient slot in hub with locking pin on assembly cap. - · Slide hub forward over cap and twist. - 24.
 While maintaining catheter position, twist the upper half of the distal hub in clockwise direction to lock catheter in place.
 Reposition proximal end of catheter shield as desired.
 Twist upper and lower halves in opposite directions to lock in place.
 Test the adapter by gently tugging on the catheter to ensure a secure grip on the catheter (refer to Fig. 15).
 Precaution: Do not reposition proximal hub once locked in final position.

-- 24. Secure access device to patient using suture per hospital/agency protocol.
-Precaution: Do not suture directly to the outside diameter of access device to minimize the risk of cutting or damaging access device or impeding flow. - 25.
-Dress puncture site per hospital protocol.
-Precaution: Maintain the insertion site with regular, meticulous redressing using aseptic technique.
+25. In kits where provided, secure access device to patient using staple anchoring device or suture per hospital/agency protocol.
+Use triangular juncture hub with side wings as primary anchoring site.
+Precaution: Do not staple or suture directly to the outside diameter of access device to minimize the risk of cutting or damaging access device or impeding flow.